Poseidon bubble

 The Poseidon bubble was a stock market bubble in which the price of Australian mining shares soared in late 1969, then crashed in early 1970.
-It was triggered by the discovery by Poseidon Nickel of the early indications of a promising nickel deposit in September 1969.
+It was triggered by the discovery by Poseidon NL of the early indications of a promising nickel deposit in September 1969.

 In the late 1960s, nickel was in high demand due to the Vietnam War, but there was a shortage of supply due to industrial action against the major Canadian supplier Inco.
 These factors pushed the price of nickel to record levels, peaking at around £7,000/ton (£113,000 in 2018 adjusted for inflation) on the London market early in November 1969.
 In September 1969, the mineral exploration company Poseidon NL made a major nickel discovery at Mount Windarra 22 km northwest of Laverton, Western Australia.
 In early September its shares, which had been trading at $0.80, began rising on insider trading (which was not illegal at the time).
 On 1 October, Poseidon announced that drilling had struck 40 metres of ore averaging 3.56% nickel and the share price immediately rose until Poseidon shares were trading at $12.30.
 After that, very little further information came to light but the price continued to climb on speculation.
 At one point, a UK broker suggested a value of up to $382 a share.